 Elevador da Bica

-The Elevador da Bica is the most picturesque cable car in Lisbon and all Portugal.
+The Elevador da Bica is the most picturesque cable car in Lisbon.

-This funicular connects Baixa with Bairro Alto and gathers most tourists on top of the hill to take pictures with it and the stunning views from there.
+This funicular connects Baixa with Bairro Alto and gathers most tourists on top of the hill to take pictures with the tram and the stunning views.